ca-scribner/general_utils/readme.md

 This is a collection of general tools that might be useful for various situations.
 They are grouped into different categories:

-* pandas_utils: utilities that help/automate working with Pandas
+* pandas: utilities that help/automate working with Pandas
 * plotting: plotting utilities and wrappers around matplotlib scripts

 To use these tools, do the following: